 Prof. Yildiz’s research focuses on twentieth- and twenty-first century literature and culture, with interests in literary multilingualism and translation, migration and transnational studies, minority discourses (especially Turkish-German and German-Jewish), memory studies, gender studies, and Holocaust studies.

 “Berlin as a Migratory Setting.”
-Cambridge Companion to the Literature of Berlin.
+The Cambridge Companion to the Literature of Berlin.
 Ed. by Andrew Webber.
-Cambridge: Cambridge University Press, 2016 (forthcoming).
+Cambridge: Cambridge University Press, 2017.
+206-226.

 “Wordforce: Ethnicized Gender and Literary Style in Kanak Sprak and Koppstoff.”
 Feridun Zaimoglu.
 Ed. by Tom Cheesman and Karin E. Yesilada.
 Contemporary German Writers and Filmmakers Series.
 Bern: Peter Lang, 2012.
 71-91.